 - Prove you’re the right person for the role: The end of the cover letter is your last chance in the application to connect why you’re the right candidate.
 Connect your skills, experience, and passion to the job description to show why you’re uniquely suited for the position.

-Other Application Materials
+3. Show off in Other Application Materials

 Some internship applications require a resume, and others require a resume and cover letter.
 Yet sometimes, there are a few other materials you might need or want to include.